MrRyanHoffman/gordianSE/SPEC.md

 # Values

-Gordian has seven value types: Numbers, Booleans, Strings, Lists, Classes, Instances and Null.
+Gordian has seven object types: Numbers, Booleans, Strings, Lists, Classes, Instances and Null.

 Numbers are a combination of double (64 bit) and int (32 bit).
 If a value is `x % 1 == 0`, it is considered an integer internally.
 Otherwise, it is a double.